Tahul/vscode-commit-prompt/README.md

 #### Push After Commit `commit-prompt.pushAfterCommit`

-Whether or not your want the extension to `git push` after each commit.
+Whether or not you want the extension to `git push` after each commit.

 Default: `false`